YanisCorrea/BusTracker/README.md

 <a href="https://github.com/YanisCorrea?tab=repositories"><-- Back to my REPOSITORIES page</a>

 # BusTracker
 BusTracker Excercise Repository.
 This excercise was part of a tasks for the MIT xPRO program: Web Development with JavaScript.
+Tracking buses on a Boston city map using HTML, CSS, and JavaScript.For this excercise I worked with the stops between Harvard University and MIT.

   ![image](https://user-images.githubusercontent.com/56746958/134923097-afb745ca-5098-40e2-92d2-745c5552bd00.png)

-## Description
-Tracking buses on a Boston city map using HTML, CSS, and JavaScript.For this excercise I worked with the stops between Harvard University and MIT.

 ## Installation
 No installation needed.